Your staff members have employment statutory rights, which are set out in law to ensure equal and fair treatment.

-There can be slight variations to some statutory rights, depending on what’s contained in their contract.
-So, your employees’ entitlements will be a combination of statutory and contract rights.
+There can be variations to some, depending on what’s contained in each employment contract.
+So, your employees’ entitlements are a combination of statutory and contract rights.

-Statutory employee rights
+Statutory employment rights

-- Paying the national minimum wage
+- Paying at least the national minimum wage.

-- Providing a written statement of terms and conditions within two months of your employee starting work
+- Providing a written statement of terms and conditions within two months of your employee starting work.

-- Ensuring there’s no discrimination in the workplace
+- Ensuring there’s no discrimination in the workplace.

 Contractual employee rights